awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-setting-up-messageAPIs.md

 These special calls are used by Systems Manager for various operations\.

 **ec2messages API calls**
 Calls to `ec2messages:*` APIs are calls to the Amazon Message Delivery Service endpoint\.
 Systems Manager uses this endpoint to make calls from SSM Agent to the Systems Manager service in the cloud\.
 This endpoint is required to send and receive commands\.
-For more information, see [Actions, Resources, and Condition Keys for Amazon Message Delivery Service](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonmessagedeliveryservice.html)\.
+For more information, see [Actions, Resources, and Condition Keys for Amazon Message Delivery Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonmessagedeliveryservice.html)\.

 **ssmmessages API calls**
 Systems Manager uses the `ssmmessages` endpoint to make calls from SSM Agent to the Session Manager service in the cloud\.
 This endpoint is required to create and delete session channels with the Session Manager service in the cloud\.
-For more information, see [Actions, Resources, and Condition Keys for Amazon Session Manager Message Gateway Service](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonsessionmanagermessagegatewayservice.html)\.
+For more information, see [Actions, resources, and condition keys for Amazon Session Manager Message Gateway Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonsessionmanagermessagegatewayservice.html)\.

 **Instance\-related API calls**
 `UpdateInstanceInformation`: SSM Agent calls the Systems Manager service in the cloud every five minutes to provide heartbeat information\.
 This call is necessary to maintain a heartbeat with the agent so that the service knows the agent is functioning as expected\.